 If you are very sick with a cold, the flu, allergies or congestion, you could consider changing your travel plans if possible.
 Your fellow travelers will appreciate one less sick person spreading germs around the plane’s cabin, and your illness can cause a blockage in the Eustachian tube, preventing the necessary equalization of pressure.
 A ruptured eardrum or severe infection can occur which can cause hearing loss or permanent ear damage.

 See a hearing healthcare professional if your hearing doesn’t return to normal within several days post-flight.
-If you don't have a regular hearing healthcare professional, check out our directory to locate one near you.
+If you don't have a regular hearing healthcare professional, check out our directory to find hearing clinics near you.

 More: Wear hearing aids?
 Check out our air travel tips for people with hearing loss.